75th Armoured Regiment (India): Formation

 75 Armoured Regiment was raised on 12 March 1972 under the command of Lt Col (later Lt Gen) Vijai Singh.
 It has a unique distinction of being the only unit of the Indian Army to be raised on captured Pakistani Territory in Sakna, Sindh; which is 26 kilometres inside Pakistan.

 The Regiment was formed by an amalgamation of three Independent Armoured Squadrons - 3 (Independent) Armoured Squadron (Skinner's Horse), 4 (Independent) Armoured Squadron (Deccan Horse) and 6 (Independent) Armoured Squadron.

+The Regiment is a part of 140 Armoured Brigade, 12 Infantry Division, XII Corps.

 History

 4 (Independent) Armoured Squadron took part in the Indo-Pakistani War of 1965 as part of the 67 Infantry Brigade Group under XI Corps and in the Indo-Pakistani War of 1971 as part of F Sector under XI Corps, whereas 3 and 6 (Independent) Armoured Squadrons saw combat in the Indo-Pakistani War of 1971.

 During the Indo-Pakistani War of 1971, the Regiment had the honour of carrying out the deepest ground penetration in the Western Front.
 3 (Independent) Armoured Squadron penetrated till Naya Chor in Sindh.
-6 (Independent) Armoured Squadron fought in the Battle of Longewala.
+6 (Independent) Armoured Squadron fought in the Battle of BP 638 (immediately following the Battle of Longewala).
 The attack by the squadron forced the troops of the Pakistani 18th Infantry Division to pull back across the International Border.
 4 (Independent) Armoured Squadron fought in the Fazilka sector.
 The Regiment returned to India in 1972 with 2 Vir Chakras, 2 Sena Medals, 3 Mention in Despatches and a Theatre honour.

 The Regiment was presented the ‘President’s Standards’ at Jaisalmer in 2016 by General Dalbir Singh, Chief of the Army Staff, on behalf of the President of India, Mr Pranab Mukherjee.

 The Regiment which had the T-55 tanks since its inception was inducted with the MBT Arjun in 2011.
 The tanks of the 75 Armoured Regiment took part in the 2013, 2022 and 2023 Republic Day Parades.